aromajoin/material-showcase-ios/docs-standalone/Objective-C.md

 **OR**

-Add below Cocoapods script to your pod file :
+Add below Cocoapods script to your pod file and run `pod install` after that:

 ``` ruby
 # platform :ios, '9.0'